Moving toward best practice when using propensity score weighting in survey observational studies: Improving the weighting estimator through outcome regression

 \subsection{Clever covariate regression estimator}

 An alternative strategy for constructing an augmented estimator involves incorporating functions of estimated propensity scores into the outcome regression model as an additional covariate.
 Scharfstein et al.\cite{scharfstein1999adjusting} introduced a specific version of this approach by adding the inverse propensity score into outcome models.
-Later, Bang et al.\cite{BangRobins2005} demonstrated that this estimator is essentially a solution to the augmented weighting estimating equation, making the inclusion of a single propensity-score-based covariate sufficient to achieve double robustness for augmented IPW estimators.
-This method is often referred to as the ``clever covariate'' estimator (CVR) because the additional covariate ``cleverly'' adjusts for potential misspecification of the outcome model by introducing a coarse but sufficient representation of all covariates, thereby ensuring robustness.
-Moreover, as noted by Robins et al., \cite{Robins2007} when the CVR is structured with an identity link, it aligns with the targeted maximum likelihood estimation (TMLE) for marginal means over the target population, using, in our case, population-level survey-weighted balancing weights as covariates to re-target and correct the original naive outcome model to better estimate potential outcomes in the target population.
+Later, Bang et al.\cite{BangRobins2005} demonstrated that this estimator is essentially a solution to the augmented weighting estimating equation; hence in the context of IPW, the resulting estimator is also doubly robust.
+This method is also referred to as the ``clever covariate'' estimator (CVR), and we present a version of this estimator for survey observational studies.
+Specifically, we first fit the following modified outcome models \(m_1(\mathbf{X})\) and \(m_0(\mathbf{X})\) with the additional clever covariate: